chrishah/phylog/README.md

 Prerequisites
 -------------

-A number of external scripts/programs are expected to be in your path:
+A number of external scripts/programs are expected to be in your path (I have collected some of the external scripts [here](https://github.com/chrishah/phylog/tree/master/scripts-external):

 - sort_contigs.pl - script available from [here](http://www.genome.ou.edu/informatics.html) (required by sort_clusters_v2.pl if you want to extract the sequences into a fasta file - see below)
 - select_contigs.pl - script available from [here](http://www.genome.ou.edu/informatics.html)